kalikaneko/leap_mail/docs/hacking.rst

 .. _hacking:

 ========
 Hacking
 ========

 Some hints oriented to `leap.mail` hackers.
+These notes are mostly related to the imap server, although they probably will be useful for other pieces too.

 Don't panic!
 Just manhole into it
 =================================